-As emerging leaders in the optics and photonics community, OSA Ambassadors will share their experiences and perspectives with students and early career professionals in the field.
-They will provide career advice, technical knowledge and mentorship through serving as a traveling lecturer
+As emerging leaders in the optics and photonics community, Ambassadors will provide career advice, technical knowledge and mentorship with students and early career professionals in the field by supporting professional development events at meetings and engaging with their communities.

-Three simple steps to apply:
+Two simple steps to apply:

 - Complete the online application form

 All program participants will receive a lifetime Ambassador distinction for their continuing efforts to serve the greater optics and photonics community.
 In addition to the lifetime distinction, Ambassadors will receive benefits and must follow certain expectations for one year (April - March) which includes the following:

 - Participate in conference calls with fellow Ambassadors upon request

 - Produce at least one blog post, webinar or podcast on professional development/soft skill development.

 - Host virtual/in-person events and provide photo documentation.